nomads-pipa/bot/README.md

 Pipa DN Bot (`pipa-dn-bot.js`) is a WhatsApp bot built using the Baileys library.
 It provides automatic responses to keyword-based messages and sends daily tide data updates for Praia de Pipa to a designated WhatsApp group.

+## WhatsApp Account Requirement

+The bot requires a dedicated WhatsApp account to operate, as it emulates WhatsApp Web in the background.
+For our setup, we used a **Vivo Pre-Paid SIM card** with the local **DDD for Rio Grande do Norte (84)** to ensure a local Brazilian number.
+The account must remain active and connected for the bot to function properly.

 ## Features

 - **Automatic Keyword Responses**: The bot monitors messages in a specified group and responds based on predefined keywords.